GoogleChromeLabs/tooling.report/tests/non-js-resources/subtests/css/subtests/source/parcel/index.md

 Parcel supports this out-of-the box via an [import with a special scheme](<https://v2.parceljs.org/configuration/plugin-configuration/#predefined-(offical)-named-pipelines>), `bundle-text:`.

-However, this creates inline sourcemaps in your code, which will inflate the size of your JavaScript in production.
+However, the inlined CSS string includes a full sourcemap, inflating the size of your JavaScript in production.
 The only way to avoid this is to disable sourcemaps altogether.